Shop Info

 Materials Notes:

 Paper: Fabriano Artistico and Arches, acid free, 140lb.
 I prefer to stretch wet paper over wood panels which makes something like a paper 'canvas' to paint on.
 Always flat.
-Artwork is isolated from wood panels with neutral ph polypropylene film that is sandwiched between the panel and paper.
-Unframed pieces are generally not stretched and may have the classic watercolor paper wave.
+When needed artwork is isolated from wood panels with plastic or foil that is sandwiched between the panel and paper.

-Paints and Ink: I use Windsor and Newton, Sennelier, M. Graham and Holbein watercolor paints.
-I also make paint myself using natural earth pigments gum arabic and honey.
+Paints and Ink: I use Windsor and Newton, Sennelier, M. Graham, Daniel Smith, Holbein watercolor paints etc. I also make paint myself using natural earth pigments gum Arabic and honey.
 These paints are archival, extremely lightfast and totally non-toxic.
 Many historically important pigments are still available today as they have been for as long as humans have been crushing rocks to make colors.
 Ink is usually permanent carbon based India ink.
 Sometimes I use alcohol or acrylic painting pens.
 All my pieces have superior fade resistance.
 (All original art is best hung out of direct sunlight)

 Sealing Wax: For framed pieces, I seal paintings with Gamblin Cold Wax Medium.
 This adds a very thin layer of completely clear bees wax on top of the painting which permanently seals it.
 Sometimes I put it on thick for textural effects.
 This allows gentle dusting and eliminates the need for glass.
 This wax layer can be scratched by something hard rubbing it.
 A scratch like this can be buffed out, OR a fresh wax layer can be safely applied.
 Call me for details on how to do this.
 It's pretty fun, easy and safe.
 I can do it for you also, if needed.